scogle/ginger/README.rst

 To rebuild after changes, run 'ginger build'

-'ginger serve' will serve the site on a simple HTTP server
+`ginger serve` will serve the site on a simple HTTP server